 The Authority and the Contracting Parties will provide certain updated financial information and operating data to the MSRB annually.
 The information to be provided and updated by the Contracting Parties includes all quantitative financial information and operating data with respect to the Contracting Parties of the general type included in APPENDIX B to this Official Statement and each Contracting Party's audited financial statements, when and if available.
-Each of the Contracting Parties will file such information with the MSRB through its Electronic Municipal Market ("EMMA") system within six months after the end of each respective Contracting Party's fiscal year, beginning with the fiscal year ending in 2013.
-In addition, the Authority will file its audited financial statements with the MSRB through its EMMA system within six months after the end of the Authority's fiscal year, beginning with the fiscal year ending in 2013.
+Each of the Contracting Parties will file such information with the MSRB through its Electronic Municipal Market ("EMMA") system within six months after the end of each respective Contracting Party's fiscal year, beginning with the fiscal year ending in 2018.
+Although not contractually obligated to do so as part of its undertaking, the Authority has historically filed and has indicated its current intent to continue filing its audited financial statements with the MSRB through its EMMA system within six months after the end of the Authority's fiscal year, beginning with the fiscal year ending in 2018.

 The financial information and operating data to be provided and updated by the Contracting Parties may be set forth in full in one or more documents or may be included by specific reference to any document available to the public on the MSRB's Internet Web site or filed with the United States Securities and Exchange Commission (the "SEC"), as permitted by the Rule.
-The updated information will include audited financial statements, if the Authority and/or the Contracting Parties commission an audit and it is completed by the required time.
-If audited financial statements are not available by the required time, the Authority and/or each Contracting Party will provide unaudited financial statements within the required time and audited financial statements when and if such audited financial statements become available.
-Any such financial statements will be prepared in accordance with generally accepted accounting principles in effect at the time or that the Authority or the Contracting Parties may be required to employ from time to time pursuant to State law or regulation.
+The updated information will include audited financial statements, if the Contracting Parties commission an audit and it is completed by the required time.
+If audited financial statements are not available by the required time, each Contracting Party will provide unaudited financial statements within the required time and audited financial statements when and if such audited financial statements become available.
+Any such financial statements will be prepared in accordance with generally accepted accounting principles in effect at the time or that the Contracting Parties may be required to employ from time to time pursuant to State law or regulation.

 The Authority's fiscal year end is November 30 and each of the Contracting Party's fiscal year end is September 30.
-Accordingly, each Contracting Party must provide updated information by March 31 in each year and the Authority must provide updated information by May 31 in each year, unless any Contracting Party or the Authority, as applicable, changes its fiscal year.
+Accordingly, each Contracting Party must provide updated information by March 31 in each year and the Authority has indicated it currently intends to provide updated information by May 31 in each year, unless any Contracting Party or the Authority, as applicable, changes its fiscal year.
 If any Contracting Party or the Authority change their fiscal year, such Contracting Party or the Authority, as applicable, will notify the MSRB of the change.